AUBioInformatics22/MuscularDogstrophy/STEP_4.md

 ### Process

 The script `5_variants.sh` was used to perform variant calling, utilizing `GATK HaplotypeCaller`.
 The script also extracts only SNP variants using `GATK SelectVariants` and filters variants using `GATK VariantFiltration`.
 Coverage was determined for the resulting VCF files using `vcftools`.
 These coverage values were plotted alongside data from previous processing steps to facilitate comparison (Figure 1).

-5. Compare VCF to BAM using IGV.
+The VCF files were compared to the BAM files using IGV.

 ### Discussion

-#### Comparing to FastQC of raw data

-How did the quality of your file change from Step 1 when you did the FastQC?

-#### Comparing to aligned BAM

-How did the coverage of your BAM file change from Step 2 when you first generated an alignment to VCFtools depth calculation?

-#### Comparing samples

-How do the coverage of the samples in my project compare?
+The coverages from Step 1 were calculated for the Raw Whole Genome.
+When comparing the coverages calculated for the Chromosome X Variants, the coverage is significantly greater.
+Compared to what was observed in the raw data coverage, the aligned chromosome coverage decreased, then was further decreased after marking duplicates.
+However, variant coverage increased significantly.
+Between samples, the first 2 samples (0001 and 0002) had coverages that were fairly equivalent.
+Sample 0005 had higher coverage, and Sample 0006 had the highest coverage (Table 1).

 #### Statistical analysis